Meet Our Testing Team

 Sleeping very close to the edge offered our testers inadequate support, particularly for those above 230 pounds, though none of our testers reported feeling as though they were going to roll off the mattress.
 Couples are more likely than other sleepers to notice this deficit, as they may want to use the full sleep surface to spread out on.

 Our testing found that the Novosbed, like many other memory foam mattresses, is nearly silent and unlikely to disturb even very light sleepers.
 All-foam mattresses benefit from their lack of coils and springs, as no moving parts mean few opportunities for squeaks to develop.
-Tuck’s sleep testers reported that the Novosbed is silent when climbing into it, and the only noise when changing position was that of the bedding.
+Our sleep testers reported that the Novosbed is silent when climbing into it, and the only noise when changing position was that of the bedding.

 While still acceptable for most couples, the Novosbed only received an average score in this category.
 This makes sense, as the same features which make Novosbed so pressure-relieving and motion-isolating are what lets it down here.